 - In a large mixing bowl and using a pastry blender (or two forks), mix together the flour, salt, cold cubed butter, and cold vegetable shortening until you have small pea-size pieces.
-Some larger pea-size pieces are fine too!
+Some larger pea-sized pieces are fine too!

-- Add in 1 tablespoon of the ice cold water, then (using a spatula or with your hands) work it into the pie dough mixture.
-Continue to add the ice cold water, 1 tablespoon at a time, until the pie dough forms and it is no longer crumbly.
+- Add in 1 tablespoon of the ice-cold water, then (using a spatula or with your hands) work it into the pie dough mixture.
+Continue to add the ice-cold water, 1 tablespoon at a time, until the pie dough forms and it is no longer crumbly.
 If there are any crumbly bits, just add the teeny tiniest bit of cold water so they blend in with the rest of the dough.

 - After forming the ball of pie dough, place it on a lightly-floured, clean surface and divide it in half using a pastry cutter.
 Pat each half into a 1″- 1 ½″ thick disc, then double wrap it tightly in plastic wrap and place them in the coldest part of your refrigerator (usually the back) for a minimum of 1 hour.

 - Prepare the pie crust, place it into the 9-inch pie plate, and crimp edges in the style of your choosing.
 Set in the freezer for 30 minutes to 1 hour to chill.

 - Adjust oven rack to 2nd level position (just above center), place a jelly roll pan or baking sheet on the rack, and preheat oven to 425ºF.